Kilimanjaro Gear List

 WOOL OR SYNTHETIC SOCKS

-five to six pairs of midweight to heavyweight hiking socks.
+6 pairs of midweight to heavyweight hiking socks.
 Choose wool or synthetic socks.
 Newer socks offer increased loft, warmth, and padding than older socks.
 Your socks must fit comfortably over liner socks, if you choose to use liner socks.
-Plan to dedicate one pair of socks to use around camp and when sleeping on colder nights nights.
+Plan to dedicate one pair of socks to use around camp and when sleeping on colder nights.

 HIKING BOOTS

 Waterproof hiking boots designed for hiking in cool to cold conditions.
-Modern, lightly insulated boots with room in the toe box and good support should be stressed.
+Look for modern, lightly insulated boots with room in the toe box and good support.
 Models like the Scarpa Terra GTX are ideal.

 CAMP SHOES